welpo/tabi/content/blog/mastering-tabi-settings/index.md

 To activate this feature, set `show_previous_next_article_links = true`.

+By default, next articles will be on the left side of the page and previous articles will be on the right side.
+To reverse the order (next articles on the right and previous articles on the left), set `invert_previous_next_article_links = true`.

 By default, this navigation section will have the full width of the site (same as the navigation bar at the top).
 To make it narrower, matching the article width, set `previous_next_article_links_full_width = false`.

-This setting also follows the hierarchy.
+All those settings also follows the hierarchy.

 ### Footnote Backlinks